Risk Assessing

 Certification and Validity

-There is no fixed legal renewal period, but refresher training is recommended to ensure:
+There is no fixed legal renewal period, but refresher training is recommended to ensure knowledge stays current as workplaces change, assessments are reviewed and updated appropriately, and staff remain confident in their legal responsibilities.

 FAQs